 - Tingling, burning, itching or throbbing in your legs.

 - A crawling or creepy feeling in your legs.

 - A feeling like bubbling water in the leg blood vessels.

 Often these feelings can be relieved by moving or rubbing your legs.
 But for some people, the relief can be short-lived.
 The symptoms can range from mild to unbearable and are usually worse in the evening and the night.

 Some people experience symptoms now and again, while others have them every day.
 And it may also make it difficult to sit for long periods in a car, cinema or airplane.

 The various symptoms can result in frequent disturbance of your sleep.
 This can result in a lack of quality sleep and a general tiredness throughout the day.

-Research into restless legs syndrome has also shown that people with moderate or severe symptoms can also suffer from anxiety and depression.
+Research has also suggested that people with moderate or severe symptoms can suffer from anxiety and depression.

 This may be partly due to the effects on their general well-being from a lack of sleep.
 But also an understandable worry about whether they might have a serious physical or mental problem.